yahya-tamur/Visualising-Complex-Functions/README.md

 available options, I would probably want to decrease the number of frames in params.cc so the images loop faster.

+When looking at them on chrome (or on github on chrome), the images loop after showing only the first few frames.
+It does at least show the whole loop on firefox and windows image viewer.

 Another option to view these images would be to convert them to a video format like mp4.
 This will lose quality -- gif's are lossless, which is probably why it's so hard to view these in the first place.